-In 2021, the Compensation Committee awarded restricted stock units ("RSUs") and market-based performance stock units ("PSUs") to the named executive officers.
-See the "Outstanding Equity Awards at Fiscal Year-End" table below for additional details about the awards.
+In 2021, the Compensation Committee awarded restricted stock units ("RSUs") and market-based performance stock units ("PSUs") to the named executive officers and no equity awards were granted to our named executive officers in 2022.
+See the "Outstanding Equity Awards at Fiscal Year-End" table below for additional details about awards held by our named executive officers.